 Flower Tattoo Designs

-Flower tattoo come in many different designs.
-Some flower tattoos only have one flower petal while others may include the stem, butterflies, birds, ladybugs, vines, and hummingbirds.
-Other designs are also a part of a landscape that includes mountains, plants, trees or water.
-Some tattoo designs may be in a group of many different flowers, or a group of the same flowers.
+Flower tattoos come in many different designs.
+Some flower tattoos only have one flower petal, while others may include the stem, butterflies, birds, ladybugs, vines, and hummingbirds.
+Other designs are also part of a landscape that includes mountains, plants, trees, or water.
+Some tattoo designs may be in a group of many different flowers or a group of the same flowers.
 The flower design can be small and delicate, or big, bold, and colorful.
-There are lots of different areas on your body that you can place the flower tattoo.
+There are lots of different areas on your body where you can place the flower tattoo.
 The most popular place for women is the ankle, leg, back, shoulder, lower back, or stomach.
-For men, the outer upper arm, back or shoulder.
+For men, the outer upper arm, back, or shoulder.

-The rose is one of the oldest and by far the most popular flower tattoos.
+The rose is one of the oldest and, by far, the most popular flower tattoos.
 Common among both men and women.
 In mythology, the rose has played a symbolic role.
-As the ancient Greeks believed that the first rose was actually white.
-And the goddess of love, Aphrodite, was poked by a thorn on a rose bush and bled on the blooms making it red.
-The rose tattoo began gaining popularity in the 1930’s/1940’s.
+The ancient Greeks believed that the first rose was actually white.
+The goddess of love, Aphrodite, was poked by a thorn on a rose bush and bled on the blooms making it red.
+The rose tattoo began gaining popularity in the 1930s/1940s.
 During this time, rose tattoos were worn by sailors for honorary purposes or to represent their girlfriend, wife, or even their mother.